Tensor network noise characterization for near-term quantum computers: Inversion of the MPOs

 \section{Inversion of the MPOs}

-In order to run the tensor error mitigation technique discussed in Sec.~\ref{sec:errorMit}, it is necessary to be able to compute the inverse of MPOs representing the quantum channels.
+In order to run the tensor error mitigation technique discussed in Sec.~\ref{sec:errorMit}, it is necessary to be able to compute the inverse of MPOs representing the quantum channels \mar{(which, however, is not a valid quantum channel~\cite{Mangini2022})}.
 That is, given a matrix product operator $\Gamma$, one needs to find another operator $\Gamma^{-1}$ such that $\Gamma \Gamma^{-1} = \mathbb{I}$.
 As proposed in~\cite{Guo2023}, this can be done by minimizing the error

 where $\norm{\bm{\cdot}}_F^2$ is the squared Frobenius distance, $\Gamma$ the MPO to be inverted, and $\Upsilon_{\bm{\phi}}$ is a parameterized MPO the tensor elements $\bm{\phi}$ of which are tuned to approach $\Gamma^{-1}$.
 As shown in~\cite{Guo2023}, this minimization problem can be reduced to a quadratic problem in the local tensors, and then solved by sweeping over the sites and solving local systems of linear equations at each of them.